 The Gaspart LDCs have concession areas with a total population of approximately 42 million, but with only 131 current industrial customers.
 ESA estimates that by 2004 over 200,000 residential and commercial customers can be economically connected to the Gaspart LDC networks.
-Salvador and Recife in the Northeast are two of the larger urban areas of the country, with populations of 2.2 million and 1.3 million, respectively.
+Salvador and Recife in the Northeast are two of the larger urban areas of the country, with populations of 2.2 million and 1.3 million, respectively, which should provide a large number of new customers.
 Paraná and Santa Catarina also have potential for substantial heating loads that significantly enhance the economics of the build-out of their residential and commercial networks.

 Access to Multiple and Attractive Gas Supplies

-The Gas LDCs have access to gas supplies from Bolivia and Northwestern Argentina through BBPL and domestic gas from the Campos, Santos and Northeast Basins and, eventually, will have access to Argentine gas from the Neuquen and Austral Basins gas through TGM or Cruz del Sur.
+The Gas LDCs have access to gas supplies from Bolivia and Northwestern Argentina through BBPL and domestic gas from the Campos, Santos and Northeast Basins and, eventually, are expected to have access to Argentine gas from the Neuquen and Austral Basins gas through TGM or Cruz del Sur.
 The Gas LDCs are positioned, therefore, to exploit opportunities arising from price and volume (especially take-or-pay) differentials among various supply sources.

 Flexible Portfolio of Gas Contracts

 The Gas LDCs have a portfolio of gas purchase and sale contracts.
 All of the purchase contracts are currently with Petrobrás but have varying terms and volume commitments.
-The companies currently serve 565 industrial customers whose loads can be interrupted, providing significant flexibility in managing supplies to gas-fired power generation capacity.
-[This portfolio of contracts represents a substantial and growing short position for gas that may provide flexibility to implement a marketing and trading strategy.]
+The companies currently serve [565] [131 current] industrial customers whose loads can be interrupted, providing significant flexibility in managing supplies to gas-fired power generation capacity.
 The Gas LDCs, combined with ESA’s pipeline, electricity distribution and power generation assets, enable the owner of ESA to offer flexible packages to meet the fuel and energy needs of its customers, particularly as the electric and gas transportation sectors deregulate.

 Ability to Conduct Affiliate Transactions

-Although the Gas LDCs currently purchase their gas supplies under contracts with Petrobrás, there are no restrictions prohibiting the Gas LDCs from purchasing gas on an incremental basis from a ESA affiliate when demand exceeds the gas being supplied by Petrobrás.
+[The Gas LDCs’ portfolio of contracts represents a substantial and growing short position for gas that may provide flexibility to implement a marketing and trading strategy.]
+Although the Gas LDCs currently purchase their gas supplies under contracts with Petrobrás, there are no restrictions prohibiting the Gas LDCs from purchasing gas on an incremental basis from an ESA affiliate when demand exceeds the gas being supplied by Petrobrás.
 As a result, significant upside opportunities exist for any potential acquiror of ESA to develop a sizeable gas marketing business or, in the case of potential buyers who are also gas reserve owners, to monetize their existing and future gas reserves.

 Substantial Market Presence and Critical Mass

 The Gas LDCs comprise the largest gas distributor in Brazil, with market territories covering almost 57% of the Brazilian gas market.
-Petrobrás estimates show gas demand growing at approximately 35% for the foreseeable future, exceeding 70-75 MMcmd in 2005.
-This demand growth is expected to transform the Gas LDCs into [one of] the largest gas concessions in the Southern Region and potentially one of the largest in the emerging markets.
+[Petrobrás estimates show gas demand growing at a CAGR of over 33% for the foreseeable future, exceeding 70 MMcmd in 2005.]
+This demand growth is expected to transform the Gas LDCs into one of the largest gas concessions in the Southern Region and, potentially, one of the largest in the emerging markets.

 Beneficial Rate-Setting Mechanism

-The regulatory framework of the Gas LDCs has a capped tariff calculation rather than a capped return calculation, providing incentives to achieve operating efficiencies.
-In addition, the tariff mechanism provides for the pass-through of gas purchase costs and tax changes (other than federal income tax changes) on a monthly basis and of inflation [(IGP-M)] on an annual basis.
+The regulatory framework of the Gas LDCs has a capped tariff calculation rather than a capped return calculation, which provide incentives to achieve operating efficiencies.
+In addition, the tariff mechanism provides for the pass-through of gas purchase costs and tax changes (other than federal income tax changes) on a monthly basis and of inflation (IGP-M) on an annual basis.

 Rights of First Refusal